project-imas/forced-inlining/README.md

 # Overview

+Inlining functions can be a very effective method of duplicating sensitive code such that would be attackers are forced to work harder and spend more time finding and altering this code.
+For example, placing jailbreak detection code in multiple places throughout an app make it much more difficult for an attacker to simply find the one "exit" call and "nop-it" out.
+For iMAS we consider this to be a very important security technique.

 Modern compilers do several levels of optimization, and much of it is opaque to the end developer.
 Some optimizations combine redundant code into a single set of instructions, and move the pointer on the execution stack to that block as needed.
 This is normally a good thing that leads to smaller executables, faster programs, etc.  But there from a security perspective an attacker now only has to find where that set of code returns and overwrite it.

 ![One return point](images/issue.png)